SAP-samples/teched2022-XP260/exercises/ex3/README.md

 ## Summary

 In this exercise you have how to identity potentially abandoned user accounts.
-In addition, you have seen how you can define custom password policies in Identity Authemtication service
+In addition, you have seen how you can define custom password policies in Identity Authentication service

 Continue to - [Exercise 4 - Audit Logs](exercises/ex4/)